 How Do I Know If I Need Financial Services?

-If there isn’t a dedicated Chief Financial Officer, Accountant, or Bookkeeper at your company, it may be time to start looking for some help.
+If there isn’t a dedicated chief financial officer, accountant, or bookkeeper at your company, it may be time to start looking for help.

 It’s All About Perspective

-Whether you’re a company of 1 or 100, taking into account all of the roles and responsibilities keeping your company up and running (and in the $$$) is critical.
+Whether you’re a company of 1 or 100, analyzing all the roles and responsibilities of keeping your company up and running (and in the black) is critical.

 “It all starts with looking at a company’s finances through a managerial accounting perspective and a tax perspective,” says Joe.
-Your managerial account is “looking at things like bookkeeping, transaction categorization, data entry work, account reconciliation” whereas from a tax perspective, you’re looking for the “best way to limit your tax liability.”
+Your managerial accounting is “looking at things like bookkeeping, transaction categorization, data entry work, account reconciliation.”
+From a tax perspective, you’re looking for the “best way to limit your tax liability.”

 Being an expert at technical know-how can be easy, but knowing what you need help with finance-wise can be tough.
 Depending on the stage of your company, there are several different routes you can take, including bookkeeping, controller, and CFO options.